 Asymmetrical flow field-flow fractionation (AF4)

 A typical use of AF4 at SOLVE is for size characterization of all types of samples with size above ~3 nm / 10 kDa.
 It is especially used for aggregate analysis and the testing of large polydisperse compounds with a tendency to aggregate or adsorb to surfaces.
-It is also commonly used as an orthogonal method to SEC.
+It is as an orthogonal method to SEC.
 Lately, it has been increasingly applied to complex samples such as serum and plasma.
 At SOLVE we use AF4 instrumentation from Wyatt Technology, coupled to UV, RI, MALS, and FL detectors.

 Asymmetric flow field-flow fractionation (AF4), sometimes more simply shortened field-flow fractionation (FFF), is a separation methodology that separates macromolecules and particles in solution according to differences in size.
 The separation is based on the macromolecule’s differential location in a flow under the influence of a field (in the case of AF4, a secondary flow).
 AF4 is commonly used in connection with detectors such as UV to monitor the amount of the size separated components as they are eluted from the channel.